wp-plugins/my-wp-tagcanvas/readme.txt

 == Changelog ==

+= 3.2.1 =
+1. The minimal values of Radius X, Radius Y & Radius Z are shifted to zero so clouds could be one or two dimensional.
+2. Expanded scope of Canvas Height (90px - 960px): now Tag Cloud could be used as Header/Footer menu or Leaderboard Banner (728x90).
+3. Reduced step between Depth values for precise setting of perspective.
+4. Reduced step between Initial values for precise control of speed.
+5. Fixed bug in HEX check of entered colors.

 = 3.2 =
 1. Entirely redesigned Fonts section.
 Selection of Web Safe Fonts and Google fonts is simplified by two combo-boxes.
 Single or multiple fonts now can be selected rather than entered via keyboard.
 2. Automatic update of Google Fonts List from Google Font Library.